avocado-framework/avocado/docs/source/Mux.rst

-It's recommended to use the simple injection for single YAML files, relative injection for multiple simple YAML files and the last option is for very advanced setups when you either can't modify the YAML files and you need to specify custom resoltion order or you are specifying non-test parameters, for example parameters for your plugin, which you need to separate from the test parameters.
+It's recommended to use the simple injection for single YAML files, relative injection for multiple simple YAML files and the last option is for very advanced setups when you either can't modify the YAML files and you need to specify custom resolution order or you are specifying non-test parameters, for example parameters for your plugin, which you need to separate from the test parameters.